1nishbh/Migration-Our-Story-as-a-Mobile-Species/README.md

     - schengen_compared.ipynb: Notebook for comparing migration data in the subset of Schengen and non-Schengen OECD countries.

-    - sentimental_analysis.ipynb: Notebook for performing sentiment analysis on migration-related text data.
+    - **sentiment_analysis.ipynb: Notebook for performing sentiment analysis on migration-related text data.**

 - environment.yml: File for managing the project's environment and dependencies.